sawyermade/cvfa21netid_project-1/README.md

 So either delete or move the output directory.

-Here is an example tree of the directory structure you should be turning in.
+Here is an example tree of the directory structure you should be turning in with the netid being danielsawyer.
 ```
 danielsawyer_project-1.zip contains...